ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 {{site.data.keyword.attribute-definition-list}}

-# Locally editing the catalog manifest
+# Editing the catalog manifest locally
 {: #manifest-values}

 The catalog manifest file specifies the information about your onboarded solution that you want to share with users through a catalog.
 You can provide licensing and compliance information, make specific settings, and provide descriptions about the intended purpose of your product.